 - University Entrance

 - All applicants must ensure they meet the Education Council of Aotearoa New Zealand (EDUCANZ) for English Language Competency prior to admission to the programme.
 The IELTS tests score (academic version) required is a band score of 7.0 or higher in each of the components for all applicants who have English as their additional language.

-- You also need to meet all Education Council requirements of good character, which is assessed in the application process below.
+- You also need to meet the Education Council requirements for conduct, which is assessed in the application below.